FilipGraz/Simple-To-Do-List/README.md

 # Simple ToDo List

-A simple ToDO List created as a part of online frontend development course
+A simple ToDO List created as a part of online Frontend Developer from scratch course

 ## Technologies Used: